Anatole-DC/audiosplit/README.md

 > This will generate a new model inside the [models](/apps/models/) directory, with a `main.py` and a `README.md`.
 > The `main.py` is generated from [this template file](/assets/templates/model_template.py) so update it for more complete starter models.

+Add all the code you need from the package, and use this new file to create your model's architecture, and other required code.
+If you are implementing a feature multiple time in your models, maybe it can be written once inside the package.

 ## Project structure

-This project is split into two main parts : the package, and the apps.
+This project is split into two main parts : the [package](#package), and the [apps](#apps).

 There are also additional directories that can be used :
 - [assets](assets/README.md) to store images and other documents